 With a larger number of moms in the population, it changes the way marketers communicate with mothers.
 Marketers can’t risk disrupting the mobile user experience for new moms by serving up content that’s better suited for experienced moms, and vice versa.
 By understanding the nuances between these similar, yet very different audience groups, marketers will be in a better position to attract these moms to their brand.

-Looking at Ogury’s first-party consented data, marketers can identify the nuances between new moms and experienced moms, based on their mobile user journeys.
+Ogury collects valid consent to use data.
+Looking at Ogury’s unique, reliable user data, digital advertisers can identify the nuances between new moms and experienced moms, based on their mobile user journeys.
 Above you can see the apps and sites that users who engaged with baby formula content also visit, indicating they have a newborn and are likely ‘new moms.’
 This includes medical sites such as Healthline and WebMD, photo sharing apps including Photo editor pro, and pregnancy and baby-related apps and sites including Pampers Club and Baby Center.

 Below, looking at Ogury Active Insights, you can see where else users who engage with the family productivity app, Cozi Family Organizer also spend their time.
 This includes entertainment content apps like Ellentube and Cinemaniac, and other organizational apps including Grocery Shopping List – Listonic.